slevithan/babel-plugin-transform-regex/README.md

 ## Compatibility

-Outputted regexes use flag `v`, supported by Node.js 20+ and 2023-era browsers or later.
-You can further transpile away the `v` flag with Babel's official plugin [@babel/plugin-transform-unicode-sets-regex](https://babel.dev/docs/babel-plugin-transform-unicode-sets-regex) that is included in [@babel/preset-env](https://babel.dev/docs/babel-preset-env).
+Emitted regexes use flag <kbd>v</kbd>, supported by Node.js 20 and 2023-era browsers or later.
+You can further transpile away the <kbd>v</kbd> flag with Babel's official plugin [@babel/plugin-transform-unicode-sets-regex](https://babel.dev/docs/babel-plugin-transform-unicode-sets-regex) that is included in [@babel/preset-env](https://babel.dev/docs/babel-preset-env).

 ## Installation and usage

-Add a recent version of Babel (tested with v7.24.7) and this plugin to your project:
+Add this plugin and a recent version of Babel (tested with v7.24) to your project:

 ```sh
 npm install --save-dev @babel/core @babel/cli